Best music to play in the workplace

 The secret to finding the perfect music to play in the workplace is mixing.
 The purpose of playing music in a work environment is breaking any sort of monotony.
 Ambient music also makes a workplace seem more warm and inviting.
 Mixing music styles and genres tends to keep people interested in their tasks.
 It also promotes vibrant activity that is fun, attractive, and engaging.

 Any mixed music source that you choose to play in the workplace should be designed for that purpose.
 Some music has copyright restrictions that control how it can be used and played in commercial environments.
-The best way to avoid legal complications regarding music in the workplace is utilizing non copyrighted music streaming services.
+The best way to avoid legal complications regarding music in the workplace is utilizing royalty free music streaming services.
 These services provide vast data banks of music that can be used in any environment without the risk of copyright infringement.
 They also provide an incredibly diverse range of music styles from which to choose.

 Your workplace could be a mechanic shop where most employees work best with hard rock sounds.
 On the other hand, it could be a busy office where light jazz is preferred.
 The environment could also be an airport terminal where neutral New Age music soothes workers and guests.
 The idea is to match musical sounds with the people who listen to it the most, and to promote the goals set forth in the particular workplace.